ove/ove-apps/packages/ove-app-videos/README.md

 The player is selected automatically based on the URL: Any YouTube URL uses the YouTube player and all other URLs use the HTML5 player.

-## Loading the App
+## Launching the App

+All OVE applications can be launched using the [Launcher UI](https://ove.readthedocs.io/en/stable/ove-ui/packages/ove-ui-launcher/README.html), the [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python), and the OVE APIs.
+The API used to launch an application is the same for all applications, but the data that is passed into it is application-specific.

-A video can be loaded using the OVE APIs:
+To launch the SVG app and load a video using the OVE APIs:

 Linux/Mac: